DanielSchaffer/webpack-babel-multi-target-plugin/README.md

-This project, inspired by Phil Walton's article [Deploying es2015 Code in Production Today](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/), attempts to add tooling to help with the compilation steps.
-This is accomplished using a plugin, `BabelMultiTargetPlugin`.
+This project, inspired by Phil Walton's article [Deploying es2015 Code in Production Today](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/), adds tooling to simplify the additional configuration with a Webpack plugin, `BabelMultiTargetPlugin`.

-This plugin works by internally creating a separate entry for each browser profile, or "target" - for example "modern" browsers, which support loading ES6 Modules using the `<script type="module">` tag, and "legacy" browsers that do not.

 # Configuration

+Using the plugin requires make a few small changes to your existing webpack configuration:

 * Replace any instances of `babel-loader` with `BabelMultiTargetPlugin.loader`

+* TypeScript
-* TypeScript: loader rules must use `BabelMultiTargetPlugin.loader` after your compiler loader; set `tsconfig` to target es6 or higher.
+  * Loader rules must use `BabelMultiTargetPlugin.loader` after your compiler loader (remember, loaders are run bottom to top)
+  * Set `tsconfig` to `target` es6 or higher

+* Set `resolve.mainFields` to include `es2015`, which allows webpack to load the es2015 modules if a package provides them according to the Angular Package Format.
+Additional field names may be added to support other package standards.

 * Add an instance of `BabelMultiTargetPlugin` to the webpack configuration's `plugins` property